Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Pressure Relief 4.6 Best shoulder/hip comfort in the group
+Pressure Relief 4.6 Best shoulder/hip comfort

-Motion Isolation 4.5 Very little partner disturbance in our tests
+Motion Isolation 4.5 Very little disturbance

-Overall Score 4.0 Best when comfort and pressure relief outrank edge and bounce
+Overall Score 4.0 Best for plush comfort

 Compare Performance Scores of These Mattresses